AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Secret.md

 int32 count
 ```

-Max number of clients to return
+Max number of secrets to return

 ### Security